radius-project/radius/docs/content/user-guides/authoring/bicep-infra/index.md

 ---
 type: docs
-title: "Model your application infrastructure in Bicep"
+title: "Model your application infrastructure"
 linkTitle: "Model infrastucture"
 description: "Learn how to model your infrastucture in the Bicep language."
 weight: 200
 ---

 Application "infrastructure" is the underlying resources that your service interacts with and is hosted on.
 Examples include servers, databases, caches, message queues, and secret stores.
 In a Radius application you can model all of your non-compute infrastructure in the Bicep language by declaring and deploying new resources, or by referencing existing resources that have already been deployed.
-Radius compute resources are managed for you as [services]({{< ref bicep-app >}}).
+An application's infrastructure resources are distinct from its compute resources, which are managed as [services]({{< ref bicep-app >}}).

 ## Model and deploy with Bicep